BlockSigner/cove/site/content/english/identification.md

 {{% heading %}}
 # Would you like to sign <br class="hide-for-mobile">in a qualified manner electronically <br class="hide-for-mobile">as a private individual?
 {{% /heading %}}
-{{< picture "individual-signing" 448 "A woman and a man are sitting in an internet page and the woman hands the man a document to electronically sign" >}}
+{{< picture "individual-signing" 448 "A woman and a man are sitting in an internet page and the woman hands the man a document to sign electronically" >}}
 Skribble can easily be used outside the company context.
 If you do not yet have an E-ID, we will be happy to identify you at Bahnhofstrasse 3 in Zurich.
 It only takes a few minutes.

 {{% /content %}}